-- 1. University Police;
+- 1. University Police Department;

 - 2. Telecommunications/Information Technology;

-- 3. Human Resources:
+- 3. Human Resources;

 - 4. Finance and Administration;

 - 5. Student Affairs; and

 - 6. Public Information Officer.

 The University will use its own resources to respond to emergency situations, purchasing supplies and equipment, if necessary, and request assistance if our resources are insufficient or inappropriate.
-If additional resources are required, it will be coordinated through the City of Killeen and/or the Bell County Emergency Management Coordinator, or The Texas A&M University System.
+If additional resources are required, it will be coordinated through the Texas Division of Emergency Management (TDEM) using the WebEOC STAR request system, the City of Killeen and/or the Bell County Emergency Management Coordinator, and/or The Texas A&M University System.